Florida Truck Accident Lawyer

 If the driver who caused your accident was employed by a trucking company, the company may be liable for your injuries under the theory of “vicarious liability.”
 Vicarious liability makes employers liable for their employees’ mistakes made within the scope of employment – even if the employer was not actively responsible.

 When we investigate your case, we will assess not only whether a trucking company is vicariously liable for your injuries, but whether the company may be directly liable as well.
-From hiring inexperienced drivers to forcing drivers to log too many hours, trucking companies routinely make mistakes that entitle accident victims to significant compensation.
+From hiring inexperienced semi-truck drivers to forcing drivers to log too many hours, trucking companies routinely make mistakes that entitle accident victims to significant compensation.

 Commercial trucks are equipped with event data recorders (also known as “black boxes”) that collect voluminous data about drivers’ driving practices and the trucks’ mechanical operation.
 During our investigation of your accident, we will demand that the trucking company produce the black box data so that we can use it to prove your entitlement to a financial recovery.